apainintheneck/sta.css/README.md

 # What is sta.css?
-It is a small, simple CSS library that allows to build clean looking webpages.
+It is a small, simple CSS framework that allows to build clean looking webpages with low effort.
 It is great for making tutorials and other simple static websites.

 ---